Jaime González, M.Ed.

-Jaime González works to engage the Greater Houston community in the protection of the Katy Prairie and other local prairies through education and collaboration.
+Jaime González works to engage the Greater Houston community in the protection of the Katy Prairie and other local ecosystems through education and collaboration.

 Jaime works in four principal areas:

-- Design and delivery of education programs for a diverse audience, including families, schoolchildren, retirees, and college students.
+- Design and delivery of educational programs for a diverse audience, including families, school children, Texas Master Naturalists, volunteers, retirees, pre-service and current teachers, and college students.

 - Collaborative action and planning with the larger conservation movement of Greater Houston and Texas.

-- Creative content delivery including graphic arts, videography, photography, and social media content.
+- Creative content delivery including graphic arts, presentations, exhibits, videography, photography, and social media content.

 Jaime earned a Master of Education in Curriculum & Instruction - Science Education (2007) and a B.S. in Biology (1996) both from the University of Houston.
-He is currently pursuing a graduate-level Certificate in Environmental Communications from the Nicholas School for the Environment at Duke University.
+He earned an expert certificate in civic ecology from Cornell University and will complete the Certificate in Environmental Communications from the Nicholas School for the Environment at Duke University in July 2017.

 Committees & Collaborations